 The inferior orbital fissure is a narrow, slit-like opening that is located in the orbital bone (also known as the eye socket) of the skull.
 It is positioned between the maxillary bone and the sphenoid bone and is situated inferior (below) to the superior orbital fissure.

 The inferior orbital fissure is bordered by the orbital floor medially, the orbital wall laterally, and the roof of the maxillary sinus superiorly.
-It is triangular in shape and is wider at the base than at the apex.

 The inferior orbital fissure has two parts: the anterior part and the posterior part.
 The anterior part is located closer to the front of the face and is wider and more triangular in shape.
 The posterior part is located closer to the back of the skull and is narrower and more elongated.